bpruss/dbframework/README.md

     1. Storage TABLESPACES and optionally one or more separate TEMP tablespace.
     2. Users/Schemas - Come in four classes, create templates for basic security for each.
     3. Database Objects
-       1) Object Owner
+       1. Object Owner
-       2) Data Access
+       2. Data Access
-       3) View Accounts
+       3. View Accounts
-       4) Batch User
+       4. Batch User
     4. Incorporate Stub schema's and objects for external dependencies.
     5. Linux Objects (Optional)

 - Where possible do things once!
 Recently learned term DRY = Don't Repeat Yourself!
-   a.
-One set of process and error logging objects.
+   1. One set of process and error logging objects.
-   b.
-A set of utility scripts issue all appropriate GRANTS based on a pattern and the data dictionary.
+   2. A set of utility scripts issue all appropriate GRANTS based on a pattern and the data dictionary.
-   c.
-A set of utility scripts issue all appropriate SYNONYMS based on a pattern and the data dictionary.
+   3. A set of utility scripts issue all appropriate SYNONYMS based on a pattern and the data dictionary.
-   d.
-A set of utility procedures to manage common maintenance tasks
+   4. A set of utility procedures to manage common maintenance tasks
-   e.
-A shell script or set of scripts to create and refresh the filesystem structure and build_all.sql scripts.
+   5. A shell script or set of scripts to create and refresh the filesystem structure and build_all.sql scripts.